ColinGeukes/DistributedSystems/experiments/README.md

 ## Run plots
 The plots are created with Python.
 They are located in `experiments/plots`.
 To run, for example, the `plotA.py` it is sufficient to open a terminal with `python plotA.py` to generate the plot.

+The plots have the result data already imported in the code and it is not required to run a experiment as the `.csv` is not required beforehand.